 Epidemiologists have calculated that for measles to become endemic, which is infectious for eight days, it is necessary to have a population of between 200,000 and 300,000, or even 500,000, in order to generate 7,000 susceptibles to maintain the parasite, and it becomes a disease of childhood (Bartlett 1957, 48–70).
 The period of infectivity for influenza is often shorter, so larger populations are generally required to maintain it.
 Smallpox, however, remains infectious for two weeks and can even survive on clothing and bedding for up to eighteen months.
 As a consequence, it is associated with a lower threshold population of 200,000 (Dixon 1962, 297–98; Fenner et al. 1988, 118).
 It is argued that this lower threshold can explain why, during the first century of European presence in the Americas, smallpox epidemics were more frequent than those of other diseases, notably measles and especially influenza (see, e.g., Cook 1981, 60–61).

 Where acute infections remain in the population, a significant proportion of the population may become immune and develop “herd immunity.”
 With the development of scientific medicine, “herd immunity” may be induced through vaccination, but without it immunity can be acquired only through previous infection, which confers lifetime immunity.
 The ability of a society to develop “herd immunity” thus depends on the size and density of the population and the intensity of outside contacts.
 However, it also depends on the fertility rate that produces a new generation of nonimmune hosts in the form of children.
 Evidence from the colonial Andes suggests that epidemics generally resulted in reduced fertility as marriages were broken up by the death or flight of partners, as economic conditions deteriorated, and as the psychological effects of an epidemic encouraged smaller families.
 In colonial Ecuador it took about 100 years for the population to acquire “herd immunity,” such that smallpox and measles became diseases of childhood (Alchon 2002, 57–58, 76–77).
-It is worth noting that in preindustrial noncontracepting societies, which are characterized by high mortality and low life expectancy, population growth is not normally more than 1 percent a year.
+It is worth noting that in preindustrial non-contracepting societies, which are characterized by high mortality and low life expectancy, population growth is not normally more than 1 percent a year.
 Even a small change in fertility, therefore, can affect its ability to recover demographically.

 The current dilemma, which in many respects parallels the colonial experience, is that, in the absence of vaccines, “herd immunity” can only be acquired through exposure to Covid-19, which would result in high mortality.
 Some countries, such as the UK, initially pursued a strategy of developing “herd immunity” in the belief that for most people the disease was relatively mild (Freedman 2020).
 However, it soon became apparent that this would result in high mortality, and allowing a significant proportion of the population to die of the infection would be socially and politically unacceptable.
 Such a strategy probably has never been tolerable, but it is perhaps even less so today, given greater knowledge of how epidemics operate and therefore societies’ higher expectations about the ability of their political leaders to control them.